chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 | `port` | The port number attached to the Java process agent.
 The fault is injected into the Java process through this port number. | int type.
 The default value is `9288`. |
 | `uid` | The experiment ID | string type.
 This item is not required to be configured, because Chaosd randomly creates one. |

-#### Example for modifying return values of a method using service mode
+#### Example for modifying return values of a method using the service mode

 ```bash
 curl -X POST 172.16.112.130:31767/api/attack/jvm -H "Content-Type:application/json" -d '{"action":"return","class":"Main","method":"getnum","value":"999","pid":1828622}'